Router Bit Setup

 Preparation

-A GEARBOX install is straightforward and only requires our routing system, hex key, die-cut tape, boxes, and a router you provide.
+A GEARBOX installation is straightforward and requires only our routing system, hex key, die-cut tape, boxes, and a router you provide.

 A trim router is strongly recommended as these are easier to handle and fit better on the jigs, but any router will work!
 See the general sections for router bit setup, details about the routing system, glossary, box details, and more.

 Routing will most commonly be performed on the shaped surfboard blank.
-But an installation can be completed after the bottom has been laminated, but the boxes will still need to be capped with glass.
+However, installation can be completed after the bottom has been laminated, and the boxes must still be capped with glass.

 Setup